communityinclusion/explorevr.org/_posts/2014-04-22-Major-Occupation-Types-by-Type-of-Agencies.md

 **Description:** This table displays successful employment outcomes for major occupation types by different agency types between the years of 2008 and 2012.

+Blind, general, and combined agencies all have the highest number of placements in 'Office and Administrative Support Occupations'.
+After 'Administrative Support Occupations', the second highest number of occupation placements for blind agencies was in 'Sales and Related Occupations', consistent throughout 2008 to 2012.
+In comparison, 'Sales and Related Occupations' were ranked 4th in general agencies and 5th in combined agencies in 2012.

 **Data Source:** RSA-911

 **Instructions:** Click the dropdown menu to select data for years 2008-2012.